lenonk/virtual-desktop-bar/README.md

 ## Known issues

 * Virtual desktops are shared by all monitors (KWin's limitation)
-* Support for Plasma Wayland session isn't there yet (this is a long-term goal)
-* The code behind this applet is a mess that doesn't follow the proper way of writing plasmoids
 * Dynamic virtual desktop management doesn't play nice with KWin scripts (see the explanation below)

 ## Compatibility with KWin scripts